Rare Disease Day in Heidelberg and Ulm 2019

 On February 28, 2019, 2 - 6 pm, will take place in the Stadthaus Ulm at Münsterplatz 50.
 Action day on the occasion of Rare Disease Day.
 Visitors can expect an interesting program of lectures on the topic of medical care for rare diseases.
 Self-help groups for rare diseases will also be presenting their work.

-For Hoffnungsbaum e.V. our board member Noah Rusch is participating with an information stand and a short presentation on NBIA and Hoffnungsbaum e.V..
+On behalf of Hoffnungsbaum e.V. , our board member Noah Rusch will be taking part with an information stand and a short presentation on NBIA and Hoffnungsbaum e.V..

 With our newsletter e-mails you will receive valuable information about NBIA.
 If you would like to receive additional information on individual NBIA variants or special information for researchers/clinicians in addition to the general newsletter, please click here: Subscribe to additional information